Mike Edmonson: Background

 Edmonson was a native of Alexandria, but attended Louisiana State University in Baton Rouge.

-Edmonson was first married to the former Helen Owens, but divorced and married Suzanne Maglone Edmonson.
+Edmonson was first married to Helen Owens, whom he divorced and married Suzanne Maglone Edmonson.

 Law-enforcement career

+Prior to his appointment as LSP superintendent, Edmonson was highly recognizable due to his association with the LSU football team.
+He was the head of the security detail for coaches Mike Archer, Curley Hallman, Gerry DiNardo, Nick Saban and Les Miles prior to his appointment by Jindal.

 In 2013 Edmonson received the Buford Pusser National Law Enforcement Award.

 He also received the American Association of Motor Vehicle Administrators (AAMVA) Martha Irwin Award for Lifetime Achievement in Highway Safety.

 Controversies

 After his retirement, it was revealed that Edmonson and his family had lived rent-free in an official residence for more than nine years, apparently without authorization.
 The benefit, valued at more than $400,000, may not have been reported to tax authorities.
 Other perks were also alleged, including chauffeuring of family and misuse of lodging in New Orleans during Mardi Gras.

 Retirement in 2017

 On March 22, 2017, Edwards appointed as Edmonson's interim (and later affirmed) successor Maj.
 Kevin Wayne Reeves, (born December 1968).

 After he left the state police, Edmonson took a position in private industry.